What is a proctectomy?

 rectal cancer, your healthcare team will try to stage it.
 The stage of your cancer

-is how deeply it has spread into and outside of the rectum.
-All stages of rectal cancers
+is how big it is, and how deeply it has spread into and outside of the rectum.
+Any

 Proctectomy may also be used to treat an inflammatory bowel disease.
 This includes: